-Homosexual parents in New York have reason to celebrate.
+Homosexual parents in Chicago have reason to celebrate.
 The courts recently ruled in favor of second-parent adoptions, which helps to ensure both parties in the same-sex relationship will be recognized as a parent of the child.
 This ruling also benefits those who are born to same-sex spouses, regardless of their genetics or adoption status.
-Individuals who wish to know more about how this will affect their legal status in regards to their children should speak to a same sex family lawyer to discuss the specifics of their situation.
+Individuals who wish to know more about how this will affect their legal status in regards to their children should speak to a second parent adoption attorney in Chicago to discuss the specifics of their situation.

-Couples making use of assisted reproductive technology requested that Lambda Legal submit a legal memo to the courts.
+Couples making use of assisted reproductive technology requested that submit a legal memo to the courts.
 These couples wish to raise their children together, although only one parent would be biologically related to the child.
 They wanted second-parent adoptions to ensure the children had all of the necessary legal protections available to them.
 This would be of great importance if, at any time, the couple decided to move to another state, one that wasn’t as clear on the issue of guardianship as it relates to children in these relationships.

 In many states, the second parent isn’t recognized in this manner.
 They are considered to be a step-parent to their child, thus they don’t have the same rights as a natural parent.
-With this change in New York law, the non-biological parent know finds they are regarded as a legal parent of the child, just as other adoptive parents are, therefore they retain all rights of the biological parent.
+With this change in law, the non-biological parent know finds they are regarded as a legal parent of the child, just as other adoptive parents are, therefore they retain all rights of the biological parent.
 This, according to the courts, is in the best interests of the child and will offer them protection regardless of where they are located at any given time.